 Phonetics, Phonology, Phonological Development, Third Language Acquisition, Multilingualism, Conversational Analysis

 August 2021: Filled with joy as I just passed my doctoral thesis.
 The defense was very exciting and the discussion open many new ideas for future projects.
-I would like to thank to my partner and my family for their support and making this day even more special.
+I would like to thank my partner and my family for their support and for making this day even more special.

 July 2021: We were finally able to hold our CuTLi conference which we needed to postpone due to the pandemic.
-Thanks the presenters for their contributions and the organising team for the amazing work.
+Thanks to the presenters for their contributions and the organising team for the amazing work.